 Really easy owl cake recipe at the bottom of the post

 A lot of people have asked for help making an owl cake like the one I made for my birthday which you can read about here-

 Since it wasn’t really a time friendly cake I decided to have a go making a really quick and easy one.
 This is great for children to help make and is good to make for children’s birthday parties.

-This is what I made – unfortunately he wasn’t given a name before being eaten by friends and given away to neighbours.
+This is twit-whoo I made.
+Pardon my pun.
+Sadly I didn’t give a name before he was eaten by friends and given away to neighbours.